DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-5-24-page-not-found.md

 title: Add a 'Page Not Found' to your Angular 2+ routes
 ---

+Learn how to add a Page Not Found component you can redirect users to for invalid routes, and then automatically redirect them to your home page after several seconds.

+Angular Version: 9

 ----
 ****

-Learn how to add a Page Not Found component you can redirect users two for invalid routes and then automatically redirect them to your home page after several seconds.
+Let's create a new Angular project using the Angular CLI.
+On your command line create a new project like this

+''''
+ng new page-not-found
+''''

+Angular will as you if you want to add routing to your project.
+Type y

+''''
+?
+Would you like to add Angular routing? (y/N)
+''''

+Angular will also ask you what type of
+The best way to add routing to an Angular application is when
 ```typescript
 const routes: Routes = [
   { path: '', redirectTo: 'home', pathMatch: 'full' },